TLeng0/devops_workflow/README.md

 3. `.eleventy.js`

 `.eleventy.js` is a configuration file.
 In this repo it is used to indicate the `input` and `output` directory.
-As a `CSS` file is also included, we have to tell eleventy to copy it to the output folder usign `Passthrough File Copy`.
+As a `CSS` file is also included, we have to tell eleventy to copy it to the output folder using `Passthrough File Copy`.
 This feature can also be used to pass images to the output folder.

 ```